-- all connections are correct; - the earth connections are firmly connected, especially the earth connections to the regulator; - the battery is charged and not sulphated [see 7.9].
+- all connections are correct; - the earth connections are firmly connected, especially the earth connections to the regulator; - the battery is charged and not sulphated [see 7.9]; - the charger fuse is not blown.

 A) Checking the lower charging limit

 Start the engine and keep running at minimum (with the headligts on - ➤ if fitted).